pricklygorse/Interactive-Image-Background-Remover/README.md

 If using quantised Segment Anything models, these require the .quant suffix before .encoder in the filename, which is the opposite of how they are downloaded from the links above.

-I highly recommend starting with mobile-sam as it has almost instantaneous mask generation even on older cpu-only computers, then trying the larger segment anything models if you need a higher quality mask.
-Only using mobile-sam and just zooming in when I need more detail however has been very effective for me.

-The following models are hardcoded, simply add to this section if you want to include a different model.
+The following models are hardcoded, simply add to this section in the python script if you want to include a different model.

 ``` python
 # will also match quantised versions .quant